 The Northern Illinois Police Alarm System (NIPAS) represents a joint venture of suburban municipal police departments in the Chicago metropolitan area.
 Fifteen police agencies created NIPAS in 1983 to ensure effective police mutual aid in times of natural disasters.
-From these humble beginnings, the system has grown to include law enforcement agencies of 93 cities, villages, and towns in five counties.
+From these humble beginnings, the system has grown to include law enforcement agencies of over 100 cities, villages, and towns in five counties.

 A governing board consisting entirely of police chiefs directs NIPAS and approves its annual budget, which serves as the basis for all NIPAS expenditures.
 Member agencies pay a set annual fee to participate, thus providing both the staff and the finances needed to manage the system.